matomo-org/developer-documentation/docs/4.x/tagmanager/faq.md

 If you self host your Matomo on premise, you can configure the list of available environments in the plugin settings by going to "Administration => Plugin Settings".

 The "live" environment will always be present.

-## Why do I need to update the Tag Manager JavaScript when adding a new tracker configuration after Matomo 4.13.3?

-Matomo Configuration type variable defined in a container and referenced by a tag results in a JavaScript tracker.
-After Matomo 4.13.3, when a tracker configuration is set using `_paq.push()`, that configuration is applied to all trackers created by Matomo Tag Manager and can override the values set in the Matomo Configuration variables.
-If you create a new tracker configuration or find one that isn't working while using Matomo Tag Manager, please update `plugins/TagManager/Template/Tag/MatomoTag.web.js` so that the configuration is applied to all JavaScript trackers created by Tag Manager.
-You can search the file for `requireCookieConsentIndex` and use that as an example to follow.